 We believe your practical clinic experience better prepares you for the salon.
 The following are the recommended minimum number of services on the student salon to prepare you for employment.

 Cosmetology Student Salon Recommendations

-150 - Shampoos 2 - Perm-a-curls 2 - Artificial Nail applications 50 - Hair Cuts 150 - Conditioners 5 - Pedicures 50 - Hair Sets 2 - Hair Pressing 4 - Tweeze/Wax 50 - Comb Outs 10 - Hair Color 4 - Facials/Makeup 30 - Blow Dry/Curl Iron 5 - Bleaches 75 - Consultations 20 - Permanent Waves 10 - Hair Scalp Treatments 8 - Color Rinses 20 - Hair Relaxing 10 - Manicures
+150 - Shampoos

+50 - Hair Cuts

+50 - Hair Sets

+50 - Comb Outs

+30 - Blow Dry/Curl Iron

+20 - Permanent Waves

+20 - Hair Relaxing